SHELFORD VILLAGE INFORMATION SHEET

 WW1 COMMEMORATION AND WAR MEMORIAL REFURBISHMENT

-NEXT MEETING - To be held on Wednesday 30 May 2018 at 6.30 pm, together with the Annual Meeting.
-As always, this is open to all residents.
+NEXT MEETING - To be held on Wednesday 25 July 2018 at 6.30 pm.
+Open to all residents.

 Full minutes are available on the website shelfordnotts.org, as is information on many other village items